Skip to content

 Queries & Iteration

-Queries let you find and iterate over entities by their tags, components, or set membership.
+Find and iterate over entities by tag, component, or set membership.

 ForEachEntity